-Entrepreneurship: The process of designing, launching and running a new business.
-The people who create these businesses are called entrepreneurs.
+Entrepreneurship: The process of designing, launching and running new business.
+The people who create their businesses are called entrepreneurs.

 By the very nature of the profession, doctors become “good doctors” by developing strong entrepreneurship qualities.
 Running an own private practice or being part of a large group practice, each provides for taking on sizable risk and executing resource allocation tasks where one must embody strong communication qualities to see positive outcomes for patients and overall health of the practice.

 Physicians have great ideas, want to help people and understand the overall science of medicine.
 The science of business, however, is a whole other ballgame and engaging synergies between medicine and business often is a task doctors struggle with.
 Just because doctors are not by training “wired” in the science of business does not mean they cannot learn and evolve the commercial skills necessary to launch their startup.
 But, it is key to understand and respect just as there is a science to medicine there is also a science to business.

 We often see this being ignored.
 Doctors may be perceived by some to have issues shedding their ego.
 We expect this would be the less true the more successful a doctor (or any other entrepreneur in any other field) is – the success being a derivative of teamwork and accepting one’s individual limitations.
 In innovative ventures for sure, ignoring the essential entrepreneurship quality of accepting advice from others will likely poise for failure.
 The first rule of the science of business is for the CEO/Founder to realize they are not the smartest person in the room or on the telephone.